NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 		skel.add_bone(par_offs, (cur->offset + par_offs), rot);
 	}
 }
 ```

 ##### Updating transforms

 Bones are not mapped to joints, so updating transforms from joints to resulting bones is not ideal, we could rebuild the tree with offsets and transforms per tick (so joint transform is passed directly on bone construction, no need to then map joint transforms to bones per anim frame), but this is very inefficient, we should only build skeleton once and then update bone transforms per tick needing to define a mapping from joints to bones, to then update their transforms.

+The sample code kinda does this (it doesnt maintain a skeleton state, it re calcs per call to render directly using legacy GL.
+It uses recursion approach for this starting from root).
+I could do a similar approach, where skel is rebuilt per call so transforms can be applied directly, but as above its not very effcient because reconstructing the same skeleton tree with changed rotations is a waste of time if we can find a way just to update joint rotations on pre-built skeleton.

 So need a robust way to handle updating bone transforms from BVH Joints, the joint is what defines the start of the bone ie in the above example, the parent of the current iterated joint.